-- 2. Applicants seeking consent for subdivision and development on bush fire prone land should satisfy the requirements of Planning for Bush Fire Protection 2019, Guidelines, NSW Rural Fire Service. - 2.
-Bushfire protection measures are placed wholly within the development site.
+- 2. Bushfire protection measures are placed wholly within the development site.
 All proposed Asset Protection Zones are within the property to be subdivided and incorporated into affected lots or within the existing or proposed road reserve, or a combination of both.
 Asset Protection Zones will not be accepted on existing Council reserves, other public lands or in reserves proposed to be dedicated through the subdivision.
 An Asset Protection Zone imposed by a development consent condition must be maintained for the lifetime of the development, unless modified by a subsequent consent. - 3.
-Fire trails, if required, are not accepted on existing Council reserves owned land or any land proposed to be dedicated through the subdivision. - 4.
+Fire trails, if required, are not accepted on existing Council owned land or any land proposed to be dedicated through the subdivision. - 4.
 In any instance where the NSW Rural Fire Service requires Asset Protection Zones or Fire Trails to be the subject of an easement, restriction, or covenant registered against the title of existing or future lots pursuant to section 88 of the Conveyancing Act, 1919 Council is not to be identified as a Prescribed Body having benefit of such an easement, restriction, or covenant.
 However, Council should be noted as a party whose consent is needed to release, vary or modify the easement, restriction, or covenant. - 5.
 Applications for subdivision that are proposed to be constructed in stages should demonstrate how effective bushfire protection measures can be temporarily established, maintained and then released when future stages are completed, and those temporary measures are made redundant.

-The following control applies to dwelling houses all residential infill development
+The following control applies to all residential infill development

-6. Any development application involving the erection of a dwelling house, alterations and additions to an existing dwelling house within bush fire prone land or other development that is in proximity to bush fire prone land addresses the must comply with the requirements of the NSW Rural Fire Service publication titled Planning for Bush Fire Protection 2019 or subsequent versions.
-"Building in Bush Fire Prone Areas Single Dwelling Applicants Kit".
+6. Any development application involving the erection of a dwelling house, alterations and additions to an existing dwelling house within bush fire prone land or other development that is in proximity to bush fire prone land must comply with the requirements of the NSW Rural Fire Service publication titled Planning for Bush Fire Protection 2019 or subsequent versions.